Daily Mail: Early history

 For a time in the early 20th century, the paper championed vigorously against the "Yellow Peril", warning of the alleged dangers said to be posted by Chinese immigration to the United Kingdom.
 The "Yellow Peril" theme came to be abandoned because the Anglo-German naval race led to a more plausible threat to the British empire to be presented.
 In common with other Conservative papers, the Daily Mail used the Anglo-German naval race as a way of criticising the Liberal governments that were in power from 1906 onward, claiming that the Liberals were too pusillanimous in their response to the Tirpitz plan.

 In 1906, the paper offered £10,000 for the first flight from London to Manchester, followed by a £1,000 prize for the first flight across the English Channel.
 Punch magazine thought the idea preposterous and offered £10,000 for the first flight to Mars, but by 1910 both the Mails prizes had been won.
 The paper continued to award prizes for aviation sporadically until 1930.
 Virginia Woolf criticised the Daily Mail as an unreliable newspaper, citing the statement published in the Daily Mail in July 1900 during the Boxer Rebellion that "every one of the Europeans was put to the sword in a most atrocious manner" as the Daily Mail maintained that the entire European community in Beijing had been massacred.
 A month later in August 1900 the Daily Mail published a story about the relief of the western Legations in Beijing, where the westerners in Beijing together with the thousands of Chinese Christians had been under siege by the Boxers.

 Before the outbreak of the First World War, the paper was accused of warmongering when it reported that Germany was planning to crush the British Empire.
 When war began, Northcliffe's call for conscription was seen by some as controversial, although he was vindicated when conscription was introduced in 1916.
-On 21 May 1915, Northcliffe criticised Lord Kitchener, the Secretary of State for War, regarding weapons and munitions.
+In May 1915, Northcliffe criticised Lord Kitchener, the Secretary of State for War, regarding weapons and munitions.
 Kitchener was considered by some to be a national hero.
 The paper's circulation dropped from 1,386,000 to 238,000.
 Fifteen hundred members of the London Stock Exchange burned unsold copies and called for a boycott of the Harmsworth Press.
 Prime Minister H. H. Asquith accused the paper of being disloyal to the country.

 When Kitchener died, the Mail reported it as a great stroke of luck for the British Empire.
-The paper was critical of Asquith's conduct of the war, and he resigned on 5 December 1916.
+The paper was critical of Asquith's conduct of the war, and he resigned in December 1916.
 His successor David Lloyd George asked Northcliffe to be in his cabinet, hoping it would prevent him from criticising the government.
 Northcliffe declined.